ohshitgorillas/ReducedReachKBLayer/README.md

 ### Miscellaneous Features
 Below are the miscellaneous features of the layout:

-- The caps lock feature is accessed by ⇪ + spacebar.
+- The caps lock feature is accessed by ƒ + spacebar.
-- The layer may be toggled with ⇪ + `t` such that ⇪ does not need to be held to access the layer.
+- The layer may be toggled with ƒ + `t` such that ƒ does not need to be held to access the layer.
 Pressing `t` will then un-toggle the layer.
 - The number row keys are mapped to the function keys (`1` as `F1`, `2` as `F2`, ... `=/+` as `F12`).
 This is a common remapping found in most 65% or smaller keyboards.